briagd/discordBot/README.md

 The bot will greet anyone that says "hi" or "hello" on any channel

-Type any of the following tags to interact with me:
+Type any of the following tags to interact with the bot:<br>
 !meme : to get a programming meme <br>
 !joke : to get a joke<br>
 !weather : to get today's weather in Belval, Luxembourg<br>